Skip to content

 Visibility Blocker

-Trucks, tinted cars, buildings, sun, «dark visor in the evening» —
+1. Trucks, tinted cars, buildings, sun, «dark visor at dusk» —

 anything that blocks your view